f-squirrel/f-squirrel.github.io/_posts/2020-12-27-how-signals-are-handled-in-a-docker-container.md

     }
 ```

-If the application does not have a user-defined signal handler (which my program in[ the previous post](/how-to-contain-a-crashed-container/) did
+If the application does not have a user-defined signal handler (which my program in[the previous post](/how-to-contain-a-crashed-container/) did
 not), then it should be caught by the default signal handler, i.e. the kernel.

 Since my program's container was started without